-The goal of The Charles Taylor Visual Arts Center is to offer our community an exciting and diverse schedule of visual art exhibitions focused primarily on the creations of artists living and working in Hampton Roads and the state of Virginia.
+One of the leading tenets of the mission at The Charles Taylor Visual Arts Center is to offer our community an exciting and diverse schedule of visual art exhibitions.
+Since its inception, the Visual Arts Center has been focused on the creations of artists living and working in Coastal Virginia and the Commonwealth of Virginia.
 In doing so, we promote contemporary art makers and provide an opportunity for our visitors to interact with the art and artists of our own time.
-The emphasis is on group exhibitions which offer a broad range of artists, media, styles, content and perspectives on our world.
+One artistic emphasis is on group exhibitions which offer a broad range of artists, media, styles, content and perspectives on our world.

-The Arts Center presents eight changing exhibitions each year, each on display about six weeks.
-Most of these feature the artwork of artists living and working here in the seven-city Hampton Roads region.
-At the beginning of the year, The Hampton Arts League Open Members Exhibition affords each of its members the opportunity to exhibit one of their artworks.
-In the spring we present the Artists Who Teach Juried Exhibition, displaying the artwork by artists who also teach art on the Virginia Peninsula.
-In late summer we host the Virginia Artists Juried Exhibition, a competition offering over $7,000 in cash awards and featuring artwork in all media by some of the best artists and craftsmen from across Virginia.
-In the fall, the Virginia Glass Guild Juried Exhibition displays the many facets of glass by some of the finest glass artists across the state.
-The remaining exhibitions are invitational group exhibitions focusing on diverse themes, media and content which are curated by The Charles Taylor Visual Arts Center.
+The Visual Arts Center presents a series of exhibitions each season including a number of established exhibitions coupled with newly curated topical exhibitions.
+The Hampton Arts League Members Exhibition affords each of its members the opportunity to exhibit their artwork.
+The Artists Who Teach Exhibition displays the artwork by artists who also teach art in Coastal Virginia.
+The Virginia Artists Exhibition, a competition with over $7,000 in cash awards, features artwork in all media by some of the best artists and craftsmen from across Virginia.
+Additional exhibitions may include invitational exhibitions focusing on diverse themes, media and content which are curated by The Charles Taylor Visual Arts Center.

 Hampton Arts League Open Members Exhibition 2019

 This annual exhibition features artwork by many of the 300+ Hampton Arts League Members in all media, including drawing, painting, printmaking, photography, crafts, sculpture, and watercolor.
 Artworks in a wide range of styles, content, and sensibilities will be included.
 As an open exhibition, it will include established artists as well as young or emerging artists.
-Cash awards totaling $850, including $500 First Place, $500 Beverly Levinson Award, $250 Second Place, and $100 Third Place, five Awards of Merit and five Honorable Mentions will be selected by judge, Richard Ward.
+Cash awards totaling $2100, including $750 James Warwick Jones Best in Show Award, $500 First Place, $500 Beverly Levinson Award, $250 Second Place, and $100 Third Place, five Awards of Merit and five Honorable Mentions will be selected by judge, Richard Ward.
 Ward received his BFA and Art Education Certificate from The School of the Art Institute of Chicago in 1982 and his MFA degree from Howard University in 1997.

 Of his judging criteria Ward states, “I understand that creative processes are always as diverse as the artists who implement them and their expressions are also endless.
 I appreciate the skill and craftsmanship required to develop an idea into the beautiful work that it will become.
 I respect the artist’s right to express him or herself as he or she may please.
 And most of all, I love the innovative approaches of the creative soul.
 As I ponder these attributes and the world in which we live, the beauty and fascination of art leaves me inspired; and I am humbled.
 I therefore pledge to assess each work with respect, sensitivity and due diligence."